 A full page writing guide can help students who are blind or have low vision to stay within the writing space.

-This classic Perkins braillewriter available from APH is a manually operated, six-key machine that, as its name indicates, is used to produce braille.
+This classic Perkins braillewriter is a manually operated, six-key machine that, as its name indicates, is used to produce braille.
 Electronic and computerized braillers are also available that are more portable and lighter weight.
 This braillewriter is known for its durability and reliability and ability to write on wide paper and is my personal favorite!
 Although it is a bit heavy, I love the durability and quality of braille produced compared to the newer lightweight versions.

 The Perkins website provides downloadable manuals that includes the machine layout and basic functions, instructions for the care and storage, inserting and removing braille paper, as well as brailling tips.

 Raised line, or embossed, writing papers are not only great for teaching line orientation, and cueing correct letter and word spacing, but can be a helpful tool for students with visual impairments by providing sensory-tactile feedback.
 Raised-line paper comes in various formats, such as writing paper and graph paper, and allows a student to write script on the line or to construct a graph either by placing markers onto the graph paper or by punching holes to indicate specific points.

 Although most guides available consist of simply a cut out rectangle in which to sign, this guide has a flexible rubber cord that marks a straight line but, unlike the standard rigid guide, flexes to accommodate letters that go below the line.

 A slate and stylus is a portable way to produce braille.
 It can be easily carried in a pocket or on a clipboard.
 The slate is a metal or plastic frame with openings through which braille dots are embossed with the aid of a pointed stylus.